giuliadascenzi/wine-detection-quality/report.md

-In the fist part, the goal of the analysis was choosing the most promising approach.
-Therefore the performances have been measured in terms of normalized minimum detection costs, that estimate the costs that would be paid making optimal decisions for the validation set using the recognizers scores.
+In the fist part, the main aim of the analysis was to choose the most promising approach.
+Therefore, the performances have been measured in terms of normalized minimum detection costs, namely the costs that would be paid by making optimal decisions for the validation set through the use of recognizers scores.

 ## * MVG classifiers
 |                                        | **Single Fold** |             |             | **5-Fold**  |             |             |